 Minnesota Lynx vs. Connecticut Sun: Betting Trends, Record ATS, Home/Road Splits

-DeWanna Bonner and the Connecticut Sun (18-6) take on Kayla McBride and the Minnesota Lynx (12-13) at Mohegan Sun Arena in Uncasville, Connecticut on Sunday, July 30 at 1:00 PM ET.
+DeWanna Bonner and Kayla McBride will battle when the Connecticut Sun (18-7) take on the Minnesota Lynx (13-13) at Mohegan Sun Arena on Tuesday, August 1 at 7:00 PM ET.

-Connecticut enters this matchup after an 88-83 win against Dallas.
-The Sun's leading scorer was Bonner, who wound up with 32 points, eight rebounds, four assists and two steals.
-Led by McBride (26 PTS, 78.6 FG%, 4-7 from 3PT) and Diamond Miller (22 PTS, 40 FG%, 2-5 from 3PT), Minnesota ended its last matchup winning 88-83 against New York.

 Check out the latest odds on this matchup and place your bets with BetMGM Sportsbook.
 New to BetMGM?
 Use our link and promo code GNPLAY for a bonus offer for first-time players!